 Any negotiable instrument that is not an inland instrument is a foreign instrument.
 These negotiable instruments are made in a foreign nation, howsoever, they can be payable within India too.
 Moreover, foreign negotiable can be created in India to make the payment to the citizen residing abroad.

 Demand instruments are those negotiable instruments that are payable when the bearers demand it.
 Generally, demand instruments do not carry any due date or maturity period.
 Some of the common examples of demand instruments are bills of exchange and promissory notes.

 Time instruments are those negotiable instruments that have fixed due date or maturity period.
 Once it achieves maturity period it becomes payable.
 Moreover, they can also be payable once a specific future event happens.
 One of the common examples of time instrument is promissory note having the maturity period of twenty-four months from the date of issue.

 An ambiguous instrument is those negotiable instruments that can be either a bill or a note for its holder.
 Such circumstances emerge in unconventional conditions such as when the drawee of a negotiable instrument is a fictitious person or incompetent to contract.

 The holder of such instruments may treat them either as bills of exchange or as promissory notes under such scenarios.
 Negotiable Instruments Act section 17 manages such kind of scenarios.

-The incomplete instrument is those instruments that miss out some of the basic prerequisites of typical negotiable instruments.
+The incomplete instrument as per negotiable instrument act is those instruments that miss out some of the basic prerequisites of typical negotiable instruments.
 Moreover, the holders of such incomplete instrument can complete it to the extent mentioned therein.
 In addition to this, the principal holder, as well as any resulting holder who obtains such instruments, can finish them.
 This, thus, results in the making of lawfully restricting negotiable instrument that is payable by law.